 The streets of Vancouver on December 10th, 1965, were quiet and chilly—just like any other winter’s day in the city.
-In the suburban area of Main Street and East 22nd Avenue, however, while most families were fast asleep in the warm confines of their homes, a horrifying family murder was taking place and it would soon shake the foundations of everyone’s idyllic lives.
-The people who lived in this neighbourhood would wake-up and learn that, in their tight-knit community, the majority of the Kosberg family had been killed in their home with a double bit axe.
+Yet, in the suburban area of Main Street and East 22nd Avenue, while most families were fast asleep in the warm confines of their homes, a horrifying family murder was taking place and it would soon shake the foundations of this idyllic community.
+The people who lived in this neighbourhood would wake-up and learn that the majority of the Kosberg family had been killed in their home with a double bit axe.
 The killer was the family’s eldest son, 16-year-old Thomas Kosberg, who, by most accounts, seemed like a normal teenager in a large family.
 A neighbour even remarked that the family “had the nicest, most beautiful children.”

 These are some of the Kosberg murder details that have been written, told and shared over the past 52 years, but the facts and criminal proceedings that surround the case are still filled with many unanswered questions, leaving the door open for new insights.
 Heidi Currie, a criminologist and professor of Mental Health Law at Douglas College, unveiled many of these fascinating new views to a packed crowd in her recent talk at the Vancouver Police Museum’s 2017 Speaker Series: Beyond the Headlines.